Written by Meg Langston

-Do you struggle from low energy, poor sleep, waking up multiple times a night (even just to use the bathroom), irregular periods, cold hands and feet, subclinical thyroid labs (hypothyroidism), hair loss, mood swings, low basal body temperature, no sex drive, infertility, or digestive issues?
+Do you struggle from low energy, poor sleep, waking up multiple times a night (even just to use the bathroom), irregular periods, cold hands and feet, subclinical thyroid labs (hypothyroidism), hair loss, mood swings, low basal body temperature, no sex drive, infertility, and/or digestive issues?

 If you answered yes to any of these, exploring the stability of your blood sugar may reduce these symptoms and support healthier hormones and fertility.

 Blood sugar regulation begins in the pancreas, liver, and brain.
 All three organs play important roles in optimal digestive function and endocrine (hormone) function.
 Therefore, blood sugar regulation is crucial for hormone health.

 The pancreas, an exocrine gland, has the critical job of manufacturing hormones that regulate blood sugar levels.
 When you eat a meal, the carbohydrate-rich food gets broken down into simple sugars, or glucose.
 The pancreas then responds by releasing the hormone insulin.
 Insulin's job is to shuttle glucose into your body's cells, to be used as energy and help with cell regeneration and repair!
 Leftover glucose goes into the liver where it is converted into glycogen, a form of energy your muscles rely on.